janotherdevv/claude-usage-indicator/README.md

     ```

 2.  **Run the installation script:**
-    This script installs the Python package and sets up the autostart entry in `~/.config/autostart/`.
+    This script installs the Python package, ensures system dependencies are met, and sets up the autostart entry.
     ```bash
     chmod +x install.sh
     ./install.sh